 Two of the most important concepts when initiating the Research School were early access to compulsory courses as well as the idea of building networks across the various subjects of the Faculty.
 Therefore students and supervisors are expected to prioritize the course and respect that active participation is compulsory throughout.

 2. Learning objectives

-The overall aim of the Research School in Medical Science is to provide a foundation based on the theory of science, methodology and ethics for scientific work in all steps of the research process.
+The overall aim of the course is to provide a foundation based on the theory of science, methodology and ethics for scientific work in all steps of the research process.

 Specific learning outcomes

 Knowledge and understanding